gyalpodongo/EPN_robotics/README.md

 **Evaluation**

 The following lines can be used for the evaluation of each experiment using either `EvenAlignedModelNet40PC` or `YCB40` as the path to dataset.
-If you use the pretrained weights, make sure to use the correct weights when evaluating the model's performance which can be either `spconv_modelnet` or `spconv_ycb.pth` respectively.
+If you use the pretrained weights, make sure to use the correct weights when evaluating the model's performance which can be either `spconv_modelnet.pth` or `spconv_ycb.pth` respectively.
 Otherwise, you can use your own weights.
 Furthermore, this will script ensure that the accuracy for each category will be recorded in a file called `cataccs.pkl`.

 ```